EgorEko/Gomoku/README.md

     - Add %JDK_HOME%\bin\ directory for Windows;
     - Add $JDK_HOME/bin/ directory for MacOS and Linux;
 - Re-login or restart computer;
-- Unzip the Tic tac toe distribution:
+- Unzip the Gomoku distribution:
-    - Unzip tic-tac-toe-${project.version}-windows.zip for Windows;
+    - Unzip gomoku-${project.version}-windows.zip for Windows;
-    - Unzip tic-tac-toe-${project.version}-unix.tar.gz for MacOS or Linux;
+    - Unzip gomoku-${project.version}-unix.tar.gz for MacOS or Linux;
 - Go to unzipped directory;
 - Run the game by double-click on the start script:
     - start.cmd for Windows;